PM Modi to give appointment letters to 71,000 recruits at 'Rozgar Mela' | Law-Order

 PM Modi to give appointment letters to 71,000 recruits at 'Rozgar Mela'

-They will also get an opportunity to explore other courses on the igotkarmayogi.gov.in platform to enhance their knowledge, skills and competencies, it said.Modi had in June asked various government departments and ministries to undertake the recruitment of 10 lakh people on a mission mode in the next year and a half.

-As part of the government's 'Rozgar Mela' (employment fair), Prime Minister Narendra Modi will distribute about 71,000 appointment letters to new recruits on Tuesday via video conferencing and also address them, his office said.
-The Prime Minister's Office said the drive is a step towards fulfilling his commitment to according highest priority to employment generation, and it is expected to be a catalyst in creating more jobs and providing meaningful opportunities to the youth for their empowerment and participation in national development directly.
+Prime Minister Narendra Modi will distribute about 71,000 appointment letters to new recruits on Tuesday via video conferencing and also address them, his office said.
+The letters will be handed over as part of the government's 'Rozgar Mela' (employment fair), The Prime Minister's Office said the drive is a step towards fulfilling his commitment to according highest priority to employment generation, and it is expected to be a catalyst in creating more jobs and providing meaningful opportunities to the youth for their empowerment and participation in national development directly.
 Earlier in October, appointment letters were handed over to 75,000 people.

 Physical copies of appointment letters will be handed over at 45 locations across the country, except Gujarat and Himachal Pradesh where the Model Code of Conduct is in force.

-In addition to the categories of posts filled earlier, posts of teachers, lecturers, nurses, nursing officers, doctors, pharmacists, Radiographers and other technical and paramedical posts are also being filled, he said.
+In addition to the categories of posts filled earlier, posts of teachers, lecturers, nurses, nursing officers, doctors, pharmacists, Radiographers and other technical and paramedical posts are also being filled.
 A significant number of posts are being filled by the Ministry of Home Affairs in various Central Armed Police Forces (CAPF).

 Modi will also launch the Karmayogi Prarambh module, the office said.